-While there is no cure for chronic kidney disease (CKD), those living with the condition can improve their outcome through close monitoring alongside their doctor and lifestyle changes.
+About 20% of Black Americans have Chronic Kidney Disease.
+Once it is diagnosed, the condition is not reversible.
+However, it is possible to slow the progression of chronic kidney disease (CKD).
+Those living with the condition can improve their outcome through close monitoring by working alongside their doctor and committing to lifestyle changes.

 CKD is a condition in which the kidneys are damaged and cannot filter blood as well as they should.
 In the early stages of the disease, most people do not have symptoms.
 But as kidney disease gets worse—which is why it’s called “chronic”—wastes can build up in your blood and make you feel sick.